MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [] - Allow specifying of constants in some kind of file which can then be referenced in tiled through some convention such as %SOME_KEY%
 - [] - Add ability to add 'meta-properties' to Maps by placing a . in front.
 Example '.MyRandomProperty'.
 Which WONT be reflected to the Entity conversion.
 - [] - Write some unit tests.
 - [] - Allow overriding of some Entity value DefaultOrigin which allows the automatic loader to determine how much displacement to apply.